 To submit an LOI, select the “Grant Opportunities” tab in ProposalCentral and a list of applications will be displayed.
 Find “PhRMA Foundation” and click the “Apply Now” link next to the Faculty Starter Grant in Drug Discovery Program.

 Candidates must submit a 600-word LOI describing their research project and its aims.
 In addition to the LOI, please address the following questions using the Research Impact Questions template provided.

-- Explain how your project fits into the PhRMA Foundation’s Drug Discovery Targets and Pathways Program (program description can be found in the Overview tab).
+- Explain how your project fits into the PhRMA Foundation’s Drug Discovery Targets and Pathways Program (see program goals).